This lifetime warranty article was updated as of Augustbombas

 Important update on L.L.
 Bean’s lifetime warranty policy

 Therefore, in my opinion, L.L.
 Bean is no longer offering a lifetime guarantee but rather a limited warranty, and I’ve changed the language below to reflect that February 2018 change.

 L.L.
 Bean also makes products for nearly every part of your life.
 In our house you’ll find the following from L.L.
 Bean–some purchased for ourselves, other received as gifts: flannel sheets, workout gear, outerwear, bathing suits, backpacks, shoes, lunchboxes and luggage.

 When I first wrote on this blog about my taking advantage of L.L.
-Bean’s lifetime guarantee policy, many readers shared my point of view of supporting a company that is going to stand behind its products via a lifetime warranty.
+Bean’s (now defunct) lifetime guarantee policy, many readers shared my point of view of supporting a company that is going to stand behind its products via a lifetime warranty.
 Others felt it was disingenuous and unscrupulous.
 However, I will stand behind my belief that the reason I have continued to wear an L.L.
 Bean winter coat is because, though pricey upfront, I knew that L.L.
 Bean would stand behind its products no matter what.